Henry-H-W/looney-tuney/README.md

 ## Getting Started
 ### 1. Prepare the Dataset
-Ensure that you have your MIDI dataset inside the `dataset/` directory.
+Ensure that you have your MIDI dataset inside the `dataset/` directory (make sure the files end with .mid).
 If some of your midi files contain multiple tracks / instruments, `midi_dataset_processing.py` can help condense everything into one track.

 ### 2. Train the Model
 To train the LSTM model on the provided dataset, run: